zaick4al/QtService/README.md

 Details on what exactly is supported by each backend can be found in the doxygen documentation under the "Related Pages" tab.

+##README
+- To make this library work in static build, you need to add target_compile_definitions(Qt6Service PUBLIC QT_STATIC=1) after target_link_libraries with Qt6Service library

 ## Download/Installation
 1. Package Managers: The library is available via:
 	- **Arch-Linux:** AUR-Repository: [`qt5-service`](https://aur.archlinux.org/packages/qt5-service/)